PSYCHEDELIC REVOLUTION BEGINS IN PSYCHEDELIC EDUCATION

 Social practice is another area in which this program transcends the framework of a regular educational program, reaching into the power of cultivating an attitude of committed compassion and transpersonal activism towards health and wholeness.
 Students will be able to choose between projects in our partner psychedelic retreat centers and clinics, or projects conducted by the ONCA foundation or our partner non-profits.
 Each student will be assigned a supervisor or mentor who will support and supervise the psychedelic practice of the student performed during this time.

 Our third retreat explores links between psychedelic medicine, meditation practices, and oriental philosophies; especially Taoism, Advaita Vedanta, and Dzogchen.
 Most of the retreat is in silent meditation, including the psychedelic sessions.

 15 days - Gabon, Africa

 The Bwiti community in Mimongo is a mixture of Pygmaea, Massango, and Mitsogo shamans.
-They will offer us three initiation ceremonies: Initiation into Mabandji (feminine path), Missoku (masculine path), and Dissoumba (forest path).
+They will offer us three initiation ceremonies: Initiation into Mabandji (possession trance), Missoku (consultation and healing), and Dissoumba (Bwiti).
 Students will be able to initiate in one of the three paths that they choose, and learn from the other two as observers.
-The village is two days into the jungle from Libreville the capital city (where the airport is) and each initiation will last many days, for this reason, this intensive has a duration of 15-20 days.
+The village is two days into the jungle from Libreville the capital city (where the airport is) and each initiation will last many days, for this reason, this intensive has a duration of at least 15-20 days.